 A degree or certificate program in cinematography can benefit individuals who seek careers as camera operators, because these programs generally teach courses in camera operation, scene composition, color theory and lighting.
 Camera operators use video, TV or motion picture cameras to film newscasts, television programs, motion pictures, live events, music videos and other material.
 In filming motion pictures, documentaries or television programs, they may work under the supervision of directors and cinematographers to achieve optimal narrative and visual effect.
 Camera operators who film live events typically possess the ability to make quick decisions to maintain scene composition and narrative quality.

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment for camera operators in the television, video and motion picture fields would increase by two percent between 2014 and 2024 (www.bls.gov).
-The mean annual salary for these workers was $59,360 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment for camera operators in the television, video and motion picture fields would increase by eight percent between 2018 and 2028 (www.bls.gov).
+The mean annual salary for these workers was $61,750 in 2018.

 Certificate and degree programs in film and video editing can teach students editing techniques and theories, as well as provide an overview of the post-production process.
 This training can assist students once they enter the professional world and begin to cut television and movie scenes, which are usually filmed multiple times from a variety of angles.
 Film editors are responsible for selecting the most effective shot for each scene and joining the scenes together to form a logical story.
 They may cut the scenes that do not aid in the development of the plot.
 When deciding on which scene to use, editors typically seek the best mixture of performance, photography, timing and consistency.

 Film editors, similar to camera operators, can expect strong competition in coming years.
-BLS predictions indicated that jobs for film and video editors would increase by eighteen percent from 2014-2024.
-These workers earned a mean annual salary of $80,300 in 2015, according to the BLS.
+BLS predictions indicated that jobs for film and video editors would increase by fourteen percent from 2018-2028.
+These workers earned a mean annual salary of $86,830 in 2018, according to the BLS.

 Photographers use knowledge gained through classroom study and practical experience to take digital or traditional photographs.
 Classes taken through degree or certificate programs can teach students about various camera effects, lenses and digital editing techniques.
 Photographers use these and other skills to create images that may illustrate a story, create a narrative, record an image or create an artistic effect.
 Photographers are much more likely than most workers to be self-employed.
 They may work in a variety of different specializations, from portrait or wedding photography to photojournalism or fine art photography.
 More photographers are currently using digital cameras as the medium becomes more affordable.
 Photographers who still work with 35mm film cameras must have access to a darkroom or a developing studio.

-The BLS expected employment for photographers to grow by 3% between 2014 and 2024, but strong competition is expected to outpace job growth.
-According to the BLS, the mean annual salary for photographers was $40,280 in May 2015.
+The BLS expected employment for photographers to decline by 6% between 2018 and 2028.
+According to the BLS, the mean annual salary for photographers was $42,770 in May 2018.